UPPMAX/HPC-python/reflections/20250425/README.md

 Below are the meeting notes of 2025-05-22 with my suggestions.
 ```

-- [Richel] I think following the
-  pedagogic literature has a bigger impact over reading evaluations `[Reference 1]`
 - [Jayant] More InfraVis like collabs demoing usecases
     - [Richel] I agree we should collaborate more!
-- [Richel] I think the camera recordings do more harm than good,
-  as it kills interactivity during class, at the minimal gain
-  of people outside of class being able to see these recordings `[Reference 2]`.
-- [Richel] From the learners, I read [the suggestion to make day 2 'Intro to HPC, usage and management of software and code'](https://github.com/UPPMAX/HPC-python/blob/main/evaluations/202504_course/evaluation_202504_full_course.md?plain=1#L47) and ['it seemed to me that the time was not spent on the right things'](https://github.com/UPPMAX/HPC-python/blob/main/evaluations/20250425_day_2/pace.txt#L12).
+- [Richel] From the learners, I read [a suggestion to make day 2 'Intro to HPC, usage and management of software and code'](https://github.com/UPPMAX/HPC-python/blob/main/evaluations/202504_course/evaluation_202504_full_course.md?plain=1#L47) and ['it seemed to me that the time was not spent on the right things'](https://github.com/UPPMAX/HPC-python/blob/main/evaluations/20250425_day_2/pace.txt#L12).
 What about we listen to that?
 In practice,
   I feel this can mean either
   - switching 'matplotlib' on Day 2 with 'Slurm and batch jobs' on Day 3
   - move 'matplotlib' on Day 2 for more time for the more foundational things (Install packages, Slurm, isolated environments)